jonnymatts/JZONbie/docs/index.md

 The main usage of JZONbie is the stubbing of external services required by your application within integration tests.

 ### Embedded Stubbing
 To prime JZONbie using the embedded instance, a request and response must first be created.
-This can be deon easily using the included builders as shown below.
+This can be done easily using the included builders as shown below.

 ```java
 final AppRequest appRequest = AppRequest.builder("POST", "/blah")